WIBZ

-WIBZ (95.5 FM, "Z95.5") is a radio station broadcasting an adult hits format focusing on music from the 60's-2000's.
+WIBZ (95.5 FM, "Z95") is a radio station broadcasting an adult hits format focusing on music from the 1960s–2000s.
 Licensed to Wedgefield, South Carolina, United States, the station is currently owned by Community Broadcasters, LLC.
+Its studios are located on 51 Commerce St in Sumter, while the transmitter is located on Tower Rd off of W Wesmark Blvd in Sumter as well.
+It shares its transmitter with W227BI, a translator for WWHM-AM & W206BY, a translator for WHXL-FM.

 History

 The station went on the air as WIBZ on 1985-02-05.

 In the 1970s, WIBZ was "99Z.
 The Rock of The Valley" delivering album and alternative rock music to the Parkersburg, West Virginia/Marietta, Ohio broadcast market.